 Download, install, and run Pazu Spotify Converter on your Mac or Windows.
 Log in to your Spotify account with the built-in web player.

-Click the gear icon on the top right corner.
+Click the gear icon in the top right corner.
 Here you can select the output format, choose output audio quality, customize the output path, organize the output files in various ways, rename output files, and more.

-Use the integrated Spotify web player to search the songs, albums, or playlists you want to download.
+Use the integrated Spotify web player to search for the songs, albums, or playlists you want to download.
 Click the Add to List button to load all songs in the album or playlist.

 You can download individual songs or batch-convert the entire playlist.
 To download individual songs or specific songs of your choice, simply uncheck the ones you don’t want.